NickHimmel/phase-0-tracks/web_dev/jquery/notes.md

 * Breaks are important, walk away and come back you will see something you didn't before.
 * Don't get burned out
 * Keep an eye on the time and make sure you are not digging yourself deeper into a hole.

+##The Results
+* Did not plan well enough in advance, did not think it out clearly
+* Tried to make something too complicated
+* But I came up with something fun and I practiced using jquery and got a lot of experience.
+* I need to come up with better plans and really spec out the work.
+* Breaking it down into steps helps me the most.
+* It also helps to be honest with myself when I need to take a break even though I want to keep hammering away at a problem.